 Connect your old drive externally

-Once you have replaced your old drive with the new one in your computer, connect your old drive to the external enclosure or adapter that you will be using, as mentioned in step 2.
-Connect the now-external drive to your computer using the appropriate cable and proceed to the next step.
+Once you have installed the new drive into your Mac, connect the old drive to the external enclosure or adapter, as mentioned in Step 2, then connect the now-external drive to your Mac using the appropriate cable.
+Once this is done proceed to Step 7.

 Boot to your installer